-- The raw data can be sent to the LPS offline from magnetic tape, online from a channel-attached host. - The forms definition commands used to select records and format the printed output can be entered directly from the PC UI, or from a host- or PC-based forms definition software package.
+- The raw data can be sent to the LPS offline from magnetic tape, online from a channel-attached host, or through an Ethernet network. - The forms definition commands used to select records and format the printed output can be entered directly from the keyboard display, or from a host- or PC-based forms definition software package.